Book Your Building Inspection Online

 Inspection reports are issued to the permit holder at the close of every inspection.
 Inspection reports outline the details of the inspection, including any building deficiencies that may be present.

-Residential inspection reports are available online through the book and inspection portal.
+Residential inspection reports are available online through the "book an inspection" portal.

 Building inspections help owners and builders meet the requirements of the National Building Code.
 Inspections for residential building permits are required at specific stages of construction.
 Follow-up inspections may be required, depending on the scale of the project.